afzalhussein/server/README.md

 - `GET /api/offers`
   Returns a list of available offers as a JSON array.

+  - Optional query parameter:
+    - `sort=name` — Returns offers sorted alphabetically by name
+    - `sort=cashback` — Returns offers sorted by cashback (descending)
+    - Any other value for `sort` returns a 400 error with `{ error: "Invalid sort parameter" }`

+  - If no `sort` parameter is provided, offers are returned in their original order.

 ## Project Structure

 - `app.js` – Main Express app entry point.